mtoensing/simpletoc/readme.txt

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1

 == Changelog ==

+= 4.0 =
+* Added option to set maximum level of the headings.

 = 3.9 =
 * Option to disable block heading added.